-- Green Cleaning Myths Reading the back of the label can give you hints to products safeness, but sadly every ingredient is not required to be listed.
+- Green Cleaning Myths Reading the back of the label can give you hints to product safeness, but sadly every ingredient is not required to be listed.
 Learn about the myths behind green products and how to make sure you are buying what you need.

 If it smells clean it must be clean

-- Changing the Smell of Clean Many people are surprised to discover that after scrubbing down a bathroom with homemade cleaners, the bathroom is both germ and odor free.
+- Changing the Smell of Clean Many people are surprised to discover that after scrubbing down a bathroom with homemade cleaners, the bathroom is both germ and odor-free.